alidanapour/chip8_emulator/Product_Document.md

 **Release 4**

-- Emulator complete and polish:
+- Emulator complete and interface polish:
     - User can select a pre-loaded rom from the drop-down menu or load any a Chip-8 ROM by clicking the load ROM button below the screen.
     - The Emulator proceeds to execute the program selected by the user.
     - The Emulator can run a program at different speed (default speed is 8 cycles/frame), user can select the speed before a program starts running or dynamically change the speed while a program is running.
     - `Use new shift opcodes?` and `Use new load/store opcodes?` are selected by default to [support for old ROMs](https://github.com/tomdaley92/Kiwi8/issues/9).
     - `Fix timer speed?` are un-checked by default, it provided to add support from Game 2.

-- Visualizer complete and polish:
+- Visualizer complete and interface polish:
     - While a program is running, the Visualizer will dynamically display the value for all 21 registers, and a list of 21 instructions with the current instruction highlighted.
     - While a program is running user can:
         - Pause the program